Timon7182/fakeStarwars/README.md

 # fakeStarwars
 Date : 3rd April 2019 .
 Reason : For Fun.
-Place: University of Pecs;
+Place: University of Pecs Language: JAVA;

 I have created many objects with registers.